Country Specific Info.

 Crime: Crimes of opportunity, such as pickpocketing and purse snatching, are common, particularly at popular tourist sites and restaurants, and on public transportation.
 Pickpockets take advantage of crowds getting on and off all forms of public transportation, using the jostling of a crowd as a distraction.

+Be aware of your surroundings and take personal security measures to stay safe.
+Thefts from cars and car thefts occur regularly.
+Do not leave valuables in rental cars.
+Avoid walking alone at night.
+Only use taxi services arranged by phone.
 Avoid using automatic teller machines (ATMs) in isolated or poorly lighted areas; use the buddy system and indoor bank ATMs when possible.

 See the Department of State and the FBI pages for information on scams.